Getting Killed World Tour

-The Getting Killed Tour is the third headlining concert tour from American rock band Geese in support of their fourth studio album Getting Killed.
-The tour began on October 10, 2025 in South Burlington, Vermont and will end on September 2, 2026 in London.
+The Getting Killed World Tour is the third headlining concert tour from American rock band Geese in support of their fourth studio album Getting Killed.
+The tour began on October 10, 2025 in South Burlington, Vermont and will end on November 13, 2026 in Washington, D.C..

 Background

 In 2025, Geese released their fourth full-length album titled Getting Killed.
 The album received critical acclaim.
 Prior to the announcement of the album, the band announced a tour to happen in North America in the fall.
-In August, the band announced UK and European tour dates.
+In August, the band announced European tour dates.
 In September, the group announced more UK shows as well as shows in Australia and Japan.

+Due to the hype surrounding Geese prior to the release of Getting Killed, a majority of the shows in the Getting Killed World Tour were sold out months in advance.
+These concerts were commonly hosted in venues with only a 1,000 person capacity.
+Because of this, Geese's shows were victim to ticket scalping and price gouging throughout the span of the tour.
+The retail price of the tour's tickets soared beyond its face value due to resellers, reaching within the range of $300-$1,000 USD.
+During their North American tour, Geese partnered with CashorTrade, a ticket-reselling market that prevents reselling tickets beyond their going rate.

+On April 23, 2026, Geese announced another leg of North American tour dates titled the Getting Killed Again Tour.
+This leg features a headlining show at the Forest Hills Stadium in Queens, New York making this the largest headlining Geese show to date.